Khost: Land use

 Khost is the provincial administrative seat in eastern Afghanistan.
 Being close to the border with Pakistan, Khost straddles an important transport corridor.
 The eastern districts (1–3) are dotted with forests and residential settlements while the western districts (4–5) are more barren and lightly populated.
 Water courses account for 5% of total land surface.

 History

-Second Anglo-Afghan War
+19th and 20th centuries

 During the Second Anglo-Afghan War, British forces led by Lord Roberts entered Khost during the second British invasion of Afghanistan during the conflict.
 Approximately 8,000 raiders from the Mangal tribe, which had a long tradition of resisting outside control, launched several attacks on weakly protected British supply convoys in Khost.
 In reprisal, Lord Roberts ordered his forces to attack eleven Mangal villages which had launched raids that murdered several camp followers, resulting in them being sacked and burnt.
-Once news of the reprisals became known in Britain, his political opponents in the British Parliament criticized Lord Robert's actions.
+Once news of the reprisals became known in Britain, his political opponents in the British Parliament criticized Lord Roberts' actions.
 At the end of the conflict, British forces withdrew from Khost.